Training Teachers in Digital Cognitive Tools

 The main mechanism used is spaced repetition.
 The principle is simple: it is more effective to review information at increasingly longer intervals, just before our brain forgets it.
 Applications like Anki or Quizlet (with its "Learn" mode) are champions in this area.
 You or your students can create virtual "flashcards" (a question on one side, the answer on the other).
 The algorithm then takes care of presenting the cards to review at the optimal time for each student, based on their previous answers.
 Using Anki to learn vocabulary in a foreign language or key definitions in economics can radically transform the effectiveness of studying.

 Learning is not a solitary activity.
-Interactions with peers are a powerful driver for knowledge construction.
+Interactions with peers are a powerful engine for knowledge construction.
 Many digital tools are designed to facilitate and enrich this collaborative work.

 teaching